Child Passenger Safety Week • September 22-30, 2018

 Are you planning a clinic?
 A roadside event?
 CPST training?
 What about a parent presentation or an information booth?
 Any event where you are promoting child passenger safety in your community is eligible.

-Everyone who registers their event or participates in a registered event will be entered into a draw for additional prizes.
+Everyone who reports their event or participates in a registered event will be entered into a draw for additional prizes.

 Grant applications will be assessed and awarded based on regional distribution, and will be assessed by a panel dedicated to this process.
 This year’s Grant Panel will consist of board members Stacey Gudmundsson and Katherine Hutka, CPS Week grant concept developer Deanna Lindsay, Instructor and CPSAC volunteer Rebecka Mayne, and Policy Coordinator Amy Ells.